jambola2/Find_Your_Youtuber/README.md

 # FindYourYoutuber
-This is a algorithm that will find the Youtuber that you might want to watch I made this to specifically focus on learning how to use Object Oriented Programming, but I also wanted to make a app that people could use world wide.
+This is a tool that will find the Youtuber that you might want to watch I made this to specifically focus on learning how to use Object Oriented Programming, but I also wanted to make a app that people could use world wide.
 # Users
 Beta Testing can be done through .py You will need python 2.7 installed and basic knowledge of how to run a python program.
 Later on a .exe will be released for testing.